The Dark Design

 Weaving th' unpattern'd dark design, so dark we doubt it owns a plan.

+The Dark Design was the author's first bestseller.

-Plot
+Plot summary

 The plot, set 30 years after humanity's resurrection, consists of three distinct plot lines, which come together towards the conclusion.

 In the first plot line, Richard Burton and his friends continue their journey up river.
-On their journey they encounter a group of ancient Egyptians who tell them of a mission which their Pharaoh had undertaken to reach the source of the River.
+On their journey, they encounter a group of ancient Egyptians who tell them of a mission which their Pharaoh had undertaken to reach the source of the River.
 Accompanied by the Titanthrop Joe Miller, who they believed to be an avatar of Thoth, they scaled the mountains at the River's headwaters and descended into a polar sea, with a large black tower in the center.
-On the shores they found a cave with supplies and boat.
+On the shores, they found a cave with supplies and boat.
 One of their number died there, bringing the story back to the Valley.
 Burton also discovers that his group has been infiltrated by traitors.
 Through hypnosis, the Neanderthal Kaz identifies Monat and Pete Frigate as agents of the alien creators of the Riverworld.
-When Burton goes to confront them he discovers that they have disappeared.
+When Burton goes to confront them, he discovers that they have disappeared.

 The second plot line deals with the real Peter Jairus Frigate, who is unaware that someone has been impersonating him (actually his deceased brother who died in infancy).
 One day, a ship docks near his home and Frigate recognizes its captains as two of his childhood heroes, Tom Mix and Jack London.
 He signs on to the crew, joining the Sufi mystic Nur-ed-Din and the African warrior Umslopogas.
 For years he travels with them without revealing that he knows Mix and London's identities.
 When he finally confronts the men, they reveal that they had been recruited by the Mysterious Stranger to find the source of the River.
-Eventually they come upon the metal rich nation of New Bohemia and Frigate suggests they build a balloon to reach the pole faster.
-However, soon after launch their balloon is destroyed after an encounter with another airship.
+They eventually stumble upon the metal rich nation of New Bohemia and Frigate suggests they build a balloon to reach the pole faster.
+However, soon after launch, their balloon is destroyed during an encounter with another airship.